openvir/virusim/README.md

 Fighting SARS-CoV-2 with education.

-We're actively looking for contributurs.
+We're actively looking for contributors.
 Please have a look at the [Contributing section](#Contributing).
 ---

 ## Vision